 Now run the simulation again.
 This will model braking without ABS.

 Close the model.
 Close the 'Wheel Speed' subsystem.
 Clear logged data.
-Change back to the original directory.

 This model shows how you can use Simulink to simulate a braking system under the action of an ABS controller.
 The controller in this example is idealized, but you can use any proposed control algorithm in its place to evaluate the system's performance.
 You can also use the Simulink® Coder™ with Simulink as a valuable tool for rapid prototyping of the proposed algorithm.
 C code is generated and compiled for the controller hardware to test the concept in a vehicle.
 This significantly reduces the time needed to prove new ideas by enabling actual testing early in the development cycle.